Converting non-periodic tilings with Tile(1, 1) into tilings with three types of pentagons, I

-In the second pattern of $T_{h}$ (the second pattern in the case in which $T_{h}$ with \mbox{Tile$(1, 1)$} is converted to a tiling with three types of pentagons), all pentagons of pairs corresponding to rhombuses with an acute angle of $30^ \circ$ are marked without asterisks (the anterior side in Figure~\ref{Fig.2-2}).
+In the second pattern of $T_{h}$ (the second pattern when $T_{h}$ with \mbox{Tile$(1, 1)$} is converted into a tiling with three types of pentagons) in the case where the original rhombus is not subdivided into smaller similar rhombuses, all pentagons in the pairs corresponding to rhombuses with an acute angle of $30^ \circ$ are marked without asterisks (the anterior side in Figure~\ref{Fig.2-2}).
 The clusters formed by the three types of pentagons based on clusters $H_{8}$ and $H_{7}$ (see Figure~\ref{Fig.3-1}) for this pattern are shown in Figure~\ref{Fig.3-5}.
 Let these clusters be $SPH_{8}(2)$ and $SPH_{7}(2)$.

 Figure~\ref{Fig.3-6} shows cluster $SPH_{8}(3)$ of the next substitution step formed by $SPH_{8}(2)$ and $SPH_{7}(2)$.
-Meanwhile, Figure~\ref{Fig.3-7} shows the second pattern of $T_{h}$ with three types of pentagons, which was generated using $SPH_{8}(2)$, $SPH_{7}(2)$, and the substitution method presented in \cite{Smith_2023a}.
+Figure~\ref{Fig.3-7} shows the second pattern of $T_{h}$ with three types of pentagons in the case where the original rhombus is not subdivided into smaller similar rhombuses, which was generated using $SPH_{8}(2)$ and $SPH_{7}(2)$ in conjunction with the substitution method described in \cite{Smith_2024a}.

-{{ Figure.}}
+{{ Figure}}

-{{ Figure.}}
+{{ Figure}}

-{{ Figure.}}
+{{ Figure}}